Home from Home

-The North Yate development area occupies 100 hectares of former farmland between the town’s outer suburbs and the more rural aspect at Yate Rocks to the east and Tanhouse Lane to the north.
-The development will result in up to 2,450 new homes, a new Community Centre and local centre with retail, two new primary schools and employment space.
-It will establish new pedestrian and cycling routes and bridleways across the site, significant new public realm and open spaces including play provision.
+The development occupies 100 hectares of former farmland between the town’s outer suburbs and the more rural aspect at Yate Rocks to the east and Tanhouse Lane to the north.
+The development will result in up to 2,450 new homes, a new Community Centre and local centre with retail, a new primary school and employment space.
+It will establish new pedestrian and cycling routes and bridleways across the site, significant new public realm and open spaces including new play areas.
 The development is due for completion by 2030.

-The arts programme proposal is to develop three creative projects.
-The first project will offer an opportunity for local residents to engage through an off-site programme of temporary activities.
-A second project will invite an artist to explore the retained natural and wild spaces of the site (including hedgerows, ponds, trees, meadows and green spaces) through small-scale commissioning that will encourage people to use, visit, enjoy and care for these green spaces.
-The programme will culminate in a permanent artist commission in a new public space within the development that will explore the area’s history of celestine quarrying.
-The creative projects will enable commissioned artists to explore the physical landscape and heritage of the area and support the creative infrastructure within the town.
+The second commission will invite an artist to create a new series of permanent works in public spaces exploring the area’s history of celestine quarrying.
+These creative projects will enable commissioned artists to explore the physical landscape and heritage of the area and support the creative infrastructure within the town.
 Key aims of the programme are to ensure that the approach supports best practice in public realm commissioning, and prioritises quality and innovation.